This is a named option within the Master of Science Information.

 The program will not accept credits taken outside of UW-Madison to be used toward the degree.

-The program will allow up to 3 credits of approved MS Information or computer science coursework taken as an undergraduate to be counted toward the degree.
-The coursework must be from the approved MS curriculum, or approved by an Information School advisor.
+The program will allow up to 3 credits of approved MS Information or Computer Science coursework taken as an undergraduate to transfer toward the degree.
+The coursework must be from the approved MS curriculum or approved by an Information School advisor.

-The program will accept up to 10 credits from the iSchool capstone certificate in Digital User Experience Design (UX) or Analytics for Decision Making Capstone Certficate programs, if those credits were earned within 5 years of admission to the MS degree.
+The program will accept up to 10 credits from the iSchool capstone certificate in Digital User Experience Design (UX) or Analytics for Decision Making, if those credits were earned within ten years of admission to the MS degree.
 All credits must be part of the UX or Analytics certificates.

-The program will allow a maximum of 3 LIS credits from the approved MS Information course list, to be completed as a non-matriculated special student before entry into the program.
-Special students entering the MS Information must pay the tuition differential on the 3 credits in order for the course to count toward their MS Information degree requirements.
+The program will allow a maximum of 3 L I S credits from the approved MS Information course list, to be completed as a non-matriculated University Special student before entry into the program.

 Registration is not a guarantee of enrollment under conditions of unsatisfactory progress.
 Students who fall into unsatisfactory progress will have an academic hold placed on their record; they should discuss clearing the hold with their adviser.